 So why is Amazon SEO important?

-Most retailers invest a lot of time in Amazon Keywords and SEO because it's one of the must-do's of a successful listing, which means more sales.
-Ignoring Amazon-specific SEO is just like allowing your competitors to take the lead.
+Most retailers invest a lot of time in Amazon Keywords and Search Engine Optimization because it's one of the must-do's of a successful listing, which means more sales.
+Ignoring Amazon-specific SEO queries and either short or long tail keywords is just like allowing your competitors to take the lead.
 You'll not just waste the chance to get found by a huge customer base, but in time, you can expect losses.
-On the one hand, Amazon SEO is compulsory if you really want buyers to find your products, but also, don't expect that by handling SEO-only, you'll get on the first page of search results.
+On the one hand, Amazon SEO keyword research is compulsory if you really want buyers to find your products, but also, don't expect that by handling or researching SEO only, you'll get on the first page of search results.
 One thing is sure: your competitors are most probably doing it, so what are you waiting for?

 Amazon Keywords – Tips for product page optimization (front-end + back-end)

-Now that you know all this, you can get technical and start optimizing your Amazon listing, considering the following tips:
+Now let's get technical and start optimizing your Amazon listing, considering the following tips:

-Keyword repetition is not necessary.
-If you use a keyword once or 10 times, it's the same for the Amazon algorithm.
+Keyword stuffing or repetition is not necessary.
+If you use target keywords once or 10 times, it's the same for the Amazon algorithm.

 If you have words with irregular plural (formed any other way than adding a final "s", for your peace of mind, add the plural as well.
 For instance, if you target the word "leaf", include "leaves" in your search terms.